-Larry David and Bernie Sanders Are Actually Related
+Larry David And Bernie Sanders Are Actually Related

 The two unmistakably look alike and with a little make up it just works perfectly.

-David is most well-known for his role as a co-creator of the hit show Senfield and also his own show that he starts in, Curb Your Enthusiasm.
+David is most well-known for his role as a co-creator of the hit show, Seinfeld, and also his own show that he stars in, Curb Your Enthusiasm.
 The show will return in the fall after a six-year hiatus.

 Sanders obviously did not win the primary as Hillary Clinton took the nomination and eventually lost to the current president, Donald Trump.

-It is reported that David does not exactly remember the exact relation, but something like a third cousin.

 There are some murmurings that Sanders will try and run again for president in 2020, but he will be closing in on 80-years-old.
-The oldest president entering office is actually our current president who stepped into the oval at the age of 70 years, 220 days.
+The oldest president entering office is actually our current president, who stepped into the oval office at the age of 70 years, 220 days.

 It’s in their DNA!
 Larry David and @BernieSanders find out they’re RELATED!????
 Thank you @arobach for bringing us this story! pic.twitter.com/bCM9oTUn0a